 The focus of this class is on drugs that are clinically useful for the central nervous system.
 The course explains the side effects, clinical use and action of the drugs.
 Antidepressants, hypnotics and antipsychotics are some of the types of drugs covered.

 Career Information for Pharmacology Graduates

 A bachelor's degree program in the field provides a solid foundation from which to pursue a graduate education in pharmacology.
 Graduates of a Bachelor of Science in Pharmacology program are also prepared for professional and technical careers in the biotechnology and pharmaceutical industries.
 Drug research and development jobs may be found through state, federal and private agencies.
-The U.S. Bureau of Labor Statistics (BLS) projected job growth of 5%, about as fast as the average for all occupations, for biological technicians from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projected job growth of 5%, about faster than average for all occupations, for biological technicians from 2019-2029 (www.bls.gov).

 Individuals holding a master's degree in pharmacology can find jobs in such fields as research and clinical pharmacology in a supportive capacity; however, employers tend to prefer hiring candidates with doctoral degrees.
 Research pharmacology jobs are typically in laboratories, companies and institutions and involve the development of new drugs or improvement of production methods and quality control.
 Individuals in clinical pharmacology often work in clinics, hospitals and pharmacies.